 Refugee, Immigration, Sanctuary Task Force

 For many years, St. Mark’s has been a champion voice for Social Justice.
 As the political climate has been churning around refugees and deportation, St. Mark’s leadership began to consider how to best be supportive.
 At the March 2017 Church Council meeting, a group of individuals expressed interest in exploring what it would mean to become a Sanctuary Congregation.
 This group was appointed as a Task Force and has taken numerous steps to inform and survey the congregation, including a town hall meeting, four round table discussions, two Rapid Response Observer Trainings, and an Immigration/DACA and Legal Aid Workshop.
 As of October 2017, the Church Council has approved the task force recommendation to become a Level 2 Sanctuary Church.
 This page is devoted to keeping the issues current and providing resources for your perusal.
-Monthly reports have been included in the July and August issues of Markings.

-For more information please see attached documents:
+For more information please see attached documents and links on the right side of this page:

 Sanctuary Congregation Q & A